 Data: use Enter or , (comma) or space as delimiters.

 The tool ignores empty cells, non-numeric cells, or empty columns.

 Kruskal Wallis TestThe Kruskal-Wallis test also called one-way ANOVA on ranks is a non-parametric test.

 Use the Kruskal-Wallis test calculator when your data doesn't meet the assumptions of the one-way ANOVA test calculator.

 Target: To check if the difference between the ranks of two or more groups is significant, using a sample data

-When performing Kruskal-Wallis test, we try to determine if the difference between the ranks reflects a real difference between the groups, or is due to the random noise inside each group.
+When the groups have a similar distribution shape, the null assumption is stronger and states that the medians of the groups are equal.
+When performing the Kruskal Wallis test, we try to determine, if the difference between the ranks reflects a significant difference between the groups, or is due to the random noise inside each group.
 The Chi-square statistic is an approximation for the exact calculation.

 |H'=||12||Σ(||Rj2||) - 3(n+1)|

 nj - the sample size of group j.

 n - the total sample size across all groups, n = n1 +...+ nj.